davideLuciani165/The-Chemical-Smiler/README.md

 To free up memory, kill the Rserve process in Task Manager (only if you've completed the run and want to start a new one from the beginning; don't do this if you only want to restart the last "Structure Manipulation" component).

-## License ??
-This project is open-source and licensed under the MIT License.
-See the internal documentation for further details.